-Develop in-place sheltering guidance.
-Coordinate with Public Information Office to disseminate in-place sheltering guidance to the public to ensure an understanding of the procedures when implemented.
-Develop mass care plans and procedures that take into consideration special needs populations, transients, non-English speaking segments of the population, persons without autos, and pets.
-Prepare guidance for localities on establishing and operating mass care facilities in coordination with the Department of Social Services, the American Red Cross, Salvation Army, and the Virginia Voluntary Organizations Active in Disasters (VOAD).
-Assist in the development of mutual aid agreements.
-Develop and provide training in shelter operations.
-INC CREASED READINESS Review emergency plans and procedures and update as necessary.
-Alert personnel responsible for coordinating mass care operations.
-Coordinate with Public Information Office to review guidance on in-place sheltering with public.
-Review resource requirements and inventories.
-Identify communication pathways available to communicate hazards, level of risk, and recommended protective actions to the public in coordination with the public information office.
-RE SPONSE OPERATIONS Evaluate protective action options in context of the emergency situation.
-Develop and implement protective action strategies in a timely manner.
-Coordinate the implementation of the recommended protective actions with the appropriate support department (e.g., PIO, transportation, communications, social services, law enforcement, health and medical).
-Project the number of people requiring shelter and ensure adequate facilities are made available and operational.
-Identify and deploy the necessary resources to support mass care operations.
+Develop in-place sheltering quidance.
+0010100 ononcorning galaaliool

+- Coordinate with Public Information Office to disseminate in-place sheltering guidance to the public to ensure an understanding of the procedures when implemented. - Develop mass care plans and procedures that take into consideration special needs populations, transients, non-English speaking segments of the population, persons without autos, and pets. - Prepare guidance for localities on establishing and operating mass care facilities in coordination with the Department of Social Services, the American Red Cross, Salvation Army, and the Virginia Voluntary Organizations Active in Disasters (VOAD). - Assist in the development of mutual aid agreements. - Develop and provide training in shelter operations.